arjangupta/rx_solutions_coding_assessment/README.md

 ### Running the application in production mode:
 At the top level of this repository, execute: `uwsgi --http 127.0.0.1:5000 --module app:app`

+### Testing the application
+At the top level of this repository, execute: `python tests.py`.
+This will run all the unit tests for this flask app.